Miele Triflex HX1 Review

 One aspect I was looking forward to testing with the Triflex is suction and airflow.

-I used an anemometer, water lift gauge, and Y-gauge to assess how much it has, and it was decent.
+I used an anemometer, a water lift gauge, and a Y-gauge to assess how much it had, and it was decent.

 First, let’s look at the airflow results.